-And here’s an astonishing truth: In March 2019 Singapore’s Changi airport won the best airport in the world title (as per WorldAirportAwards) for the seventh year in a row.
-That was before Changi had its architectural marvel ‘The Jewel’.
-Now, after its opening, I wonder how any other airport in the world is going to get that title, at least, in the foreseeable future.
+In March 2019 Singapore’s Jewel Changi airport won the best airport in the world title for the seventh year in a row.
+That was before Changi Airport had ‘The Jewel’ — its architectural marvel.
+Now, after its opening, I wonder how many other airports in the world is going to get that title, at least, in the foreseeable future.

 Every time I visit Singapore – or well, you actually don’t need to step out of its Changi airport to figure that – I wonder how Singapore has created an entire world inside its state of art buildings.
 From gaming arenas to walking with penguins in an aquarium – you can find it all in Singapore.

 And I think it happened because of Singapore’s tiny geographic area.
 When Singaporeans realised they do not have many different landscapes as some of the other big countries in the world do, they said: “no problem, we have the technology, and just enough space to build a few 70-floor building”.